Sasha Williams (The Walking Dead): Season 7

 In the season finale "The First Day of the Rest of Your Life", it is revealed that while Negan intended on using her as a bargaining chip at Alexandria, Sasha chooses to take the poison capsule in order to foil Negan's plans.
 When Negan prepares to reveal her to Rick as a hostage, alive and well, she bursts forth as a walker and tried to attack him, killing another Savior in the process.
 Later in the episode, Jesus and Maggie find her, and Jesus holds down the zombified Sasha for Maggie to finish her with a knife.

 Season 8

 Sasha, as a walker, briefly appears in Eugene's flashback in "Time for After".

 Season 9

 In the episode "What Comes After", in a vision, Rick walks onto a field filled with the bodies of all his friends, where he speaks to Sasha, who reminds him that all that he has done has been for the good of all.
 Sasha tells him that he will find his family, as they are not lost.

 Season 10

 Sasha appears in the episode "What We Become", during one of Michonne's hallucinations where she has to decide who to kill with Negan's baseball bat, Lucille.

+Season 11

+In the eleventh season, Sasha appears in the form of flashbacks in the episodes "Lockdown" and "Outpost 22."
+She is also featured in the final episode of the series ("Rest in Peace"), speaking the words "We're the ones who live."